xiix0/scam/README.md

-Your aims are high, and you are capable of much.
+Your mode of life will be changed for the better because of good news soon.